aloz/esl2http/README.md

 If event is resent then the request to the handler will include HTTP header: `X-Esl2http-This-Is-Resend` with the value `1`

-Also, the handler should check event datetime, if there's a policy concerning stall events (i.e. are they need after i.e. 3 days if resent?)
+Also, the handler should check event datetime, if there's a policy concerning stall events (i.e. do we need to post after i.e. 3 days received them?)

 #
 #### Housekeeping